lakeevesham/lakeevesham.github.io/_posts/2020-08-24-census-information.markdown

 The new deadline is **September 30, 2020**, a month earlier than originally allowed.
 So, don't wait to respond.

+In addition, Census is still [looking for temporary part-time help](https://2020census.gov/en/jobs.html) completing the census.
+Check out [the FAQ](https://2020census.gov/en/jobs/faqs.html) if you have questions about these positions.

 2020 Census Stats
 -----------------